Innovative water solutions which save money and the environment

 The Delivery Plan

-To help build household resilience against high rainfall events, whilst also providing sustainable drainage systems (SuDS) to United Utilities customers, a rainwater planter trial was run in The Northwest to provide rainwater retention capabilities for households and to reduce rainwater entering the combined sewer system.
+To help build household resilience against high rainfall events, whilst also providing sustainable drainage systems (SuDS) within the North West and Thames Region, a rainwater planter trial was ran to provide rainwater retention capabilities for households to reduce rainwater entering the combined sewer system.

 Rainwater planters were provided to willing households which can store water for use around the garden, encouraging residents to reuse the rainwater which they collect.
 The planter also featured a tap design, meaning you could release water at any time.
 Additionally, these new planters have enough space on the top of them to grow flowers to help beautify resident’s gardens.